yudho/amazon-sagemaker-developer-guide/doc_source/add-models-to-endpoint.md

  SageMaker unloads unused models from the container when the instance is reaching memory capacity and more models need to be downloaded into the container\.
 SageMaker also deletes unused model artifacts from the instance storage volume when the volume is reaching capacity and new models need to be downloaded\.
 The first invocation to a newly added model takes longer because the endpoint takes time to download the model from S3 to the container's memory in instance hosting the endpoint

-With the endpoint already running, copy a new set of model artifacts to the Amazon S3 location there you store your models\.
+With the endpoint already running, copy a new set of model artifacts to the Amazon S3 location where you store your models\.

 ```
 # Add an AdditionalModel to the endpoint and exercise it